ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 #### So, what does it matter?

 What do Sanger and Illumina sequencing have in common?
 Both produce ridiculous quantities of small DNA fragments.
 Illumina produces  300 million to 4 billion reads per run, with a selection of read lengths ranging from 50 base pairs to 300 base pairs.
 Meanwhile, Sanger produces 50000 sequences at lengths varying from 800 to 1000 base pairs.
 To give some perspective, the typical animal of interest is a human and those have 3.0×10^9 base pairs.
-Individual human genes range from 1148 to 37.7 kb (average length = 8446 bp,s.d. = 7124).
+Individual human genes range from 1148 to 37.7 kb (average length = 8446 bp,s.d. = 7124). n

 ## Task 3: Explore your EC2